sebastianpacurar/javasript-vanilla-projects/README.md

 #### How to run:
-* Simply open the index.html file of any project, using your browser
+* Simply open the index.html file of any project in your browser

 <br />